Alicebond/todo-list/README.md

 ## Todo

-This is a todo web app, following the instruction of [the odin project](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/todo-list)
+This is a todo web app, following the instruction of [The Odin Project](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/todo-list)

 ## Basic Lay Out